Property Tax – Five Ways to Slash Your UK Property Tax Bills

 1. Look to claim costs as ‘Revenue’ costs

-If you can claim large costs as ‘revenue’ costs rather than ‘capital’ costs, then you can reduce your annual property income tax bill in a big way.
+If you can claim high costs as ‘revenue’ rather than ‘capital’ costs, you can significantly reduce your annual property income tax bill.

-Sometimes it is easy to determine whether a cost is of a capital nature or not.
-For example, if you have had a new conservatory built, or even a new bedroom added, this is clearly a capital expense.
-This is because it has increased the value of the property.
+Sometimes, it is easy to determine whether a cost is capitalized.
+For example, if you have had a new conservatory built or even a new bedroom added, this is a capital expense because it has increased the value of the property.

 tax

-Consider the replacement of windows.
-If you currently have rotten single glazed windows, you will replace them with UPVC double glazed windows and offset the entire cost against the rental income.
-There will be no need to class this as a ‘capital cost.’
+Consider replacing your windows.
+If you currently have rotten single-glazed windows, you will replace them with UPVC double-glazed windows and offset the entire cost against the rental income.
+There will be no need to classify this as a ‘capital cost.’

 2. Claim tax relief on ALL revenue expenditures